remoshock/remoshock/README.md

   -v, --verbose         prints debug messages --version             show program's version number and exit

-Please see https://github.com/pyshock/pyshock for documentation.
+Please see https://github.com/remoshock/remoshock for documentation.
 ~~~~

-## 🎲 Randomizer (pyshockrnd)
+## 🎲 Randomizer (remoshockrnd)

-pyshockrnd sends timed commands that can be randomized.
+remoshockrnd sends timed commands that can be randomized.
 For example it may
 send a beep followed a shock every 5 to 15 minutes.
 For a completely deterministic
 experience, set min and max to the same value.